JSFoundation/TAC/TAC-Charter.md

 * Stability (e.g. presence of test suites, stable APIs and use of an appropriate source-code control system);
 * Predictability of releases;
-* Alignment with the jQuery Foundation's goals and priorities.
+* Alignment with the JS Foundation's goals and priorities.

-The CBs, Projects and the entire technical community will follow any processes as may be specified by the Board relating to the intake and license compliance review of contributions, including the jQuery Foundation CLA and IP Policy.
+The CBs, Projects and the entire technical community will follow any processes as may be specified by the Board relating to the intake and license compliance review of contributions, including the JS Foundation CLA and IP Policy.

 ## Section 8.
 Responsibilities and Expectations of Projects

-jQuery Foundation Projects are self-governing entities.
+JS Foundation Projects are self-governing entities.
 All policies and procedures for interacting with, contributing to and making decisions within a Project are defined, implemented, and documented by that Project’s maintainers and community during the mentorship process.
 Specific technical decisions within